github/codeql/docs/codeql/codeql-cli/about-ql-packs.rst

 the pack root, containing ``name``, ``version``, and ``libraryPathDependencies`` properties.
 If the pack contains query suites, you can use the ``suites`` property to define their location.
-Query suites defined here are called "well-known" suites, and can be used on the command line by referring to their name only, rather than their full path.
+Query suites defined here are called "known" suites, and can be used on the command line by referring to their name only, rather than their full path.
 For more information about query suites, see ":doc:`Creating CodeQL query suites <creating-codeql-query-suites>`."